 Mason OER Metafinder (MOM) Maintained by George Mason University, can be searched for more than books.

-Open Research Library Beta version now available.
-Final version available October 2019 with the goal of providing access to 20,000 open access books.
+Open Research Library The goal of this database is to provide access to 20,000 open access books.
 Must create a free account.

 Google Advanced Search allows searching by Usage Rights.
 To find open access materials use filters, "free to use or share," "free to use or share even commercially," "free to use, share, or modify," and "free to use, share, or modify, even commercially."

 Sometimes full textbooks can be found in these resources.
 But also lesson plans or elements which one can use in putting together a course.
 In some cases content here is picked up by the major search engines above.

 OpenOregon Over 600 open access classroom resources in many disciplines, from syllabi, to free readings, to textbooks.

 UCI Open Open course materials from UC Irvine.

 Finding OERs on Google

 H20 Classroom Tools This is a repository which allows sharing and modification (in some cases) of course materials.
 Those which are linked to Harvard University's licensed databases may need to modified here for use (i.e. linked to our databases).
 Consult a librarian for assistance.
 This was created by Harvard University and was originally intended for Law but now encourages use by faculty in other disciplines.
 It is a product of Harvard Library Lab